MateusGurgel/fast-api-template/readme.md

 ## TODO

-1 - Use another lib for hashing

-2 - Make the query builder affect only search_functions with a @tag on it
+4 - Make the query builder affect only search_functions with a @tag on it

-2.1 - Make select_first and select with offset and limit tags
+4.1 - Make select_first and select with offset and limit tags

 3 - Implement Logging on the aplication

-4 - Use random salts for every user
+2 - Use random salts for every user

-5 - Api versioning
+1 - Api versioning